ttcremers/ttcremers.github.io/content/about.md

 I invite you to take a look at my portfolio and hope my work is able to move you in some way.

-Zone.Photos focusses on creating fine art portraiture and related creative works in and around the region of The Hague.
-We're located just outside of The Hague in the village of Monster, Westland.
+Zone.Photos focuses on creating fine art portraiture and related creative works in and around the region of The Hague.
+We're located just outside The Hague in the village of Monster, Westland.

 It is possible to buy prints of my work (or license them).
 Please contact me for more details.